-- Oversee monitoring and scrutinise all of the Academy's finance practices as outlined in the Academies Financial Handbook - Oversee the Academy premises maintenance and practices - Ensure the Academy are following all procedures in accordance with the Health and Safety Policy - To oversee all personnel aspects including pay committee - To oversee the audit practises and risk register
+- Oversee monitoring and scrutinise all of the Academy's finance practices as outlined in the Academies - Financial Handbook - Oversee the Academy premises maintenance and practices - Ensure the Academy are following all procedures in accordance with the Health and Safety Policy - To oversee all personnel aspects including pay committee - To oversee the audit practises and risk register

-The FPPAC met four times, with a full report given to the subsequent Full Governing Body meeting.
+The FPPAC met five times, with a full report given to the subsequent Full Governing Body meeting.

 Further financial information has been periodically supplied electronically by the Business Manager to the FPPAC, and in addition the Chair and Business Manager corresponded regularly throughout the year.

 The Business Manager consults with the FPPAC where their input and approval are required for financial decisions e.g. contract/tender reviews or changes.
-Due to COVID this is accomplished electronically.